 The Church of Jesus Christ of Latter-day Saints (aka the Mormon Church) has also been the subject of several clergy sex abuse allegations.
 Like other religious organizations, the LDS church has been accused of failing to protect followers from sexual predators and even covering up the abuse to protect the church’s reputation.

-If you’re a survivor of sexual abuse in a church or another religious organization, it’s important to be aware of your legal rights.
+If you’re a survivor of clergy sexual abuse, it’s important to be aware of your legal rights.
 You have legal options in both the criminal justice system and civil courts.

 Reporting your abuser to law enforcement can lead to a criminal investigation and possible charges and criminal penalties.
 However, if you were abused due to church negligence, it’s also important to hold the church liable for failing to protect its congregation members from sexual abuse.
 This is where a civil lawsuit comes in.

 Establishing negligence is a complicated process that will require assistance from an experienced church sex abuse victims lawyer.
-You can learn more about your legal rights by contacting us for a free consultation with one of our dedicated sex abuse victims lawyers.
+You can learn more about your legal rights by connecting with a local lawyer for a free consultation.
+Our team is happy to refer you to someone from our dedicated sex abuse victims lawyers network.

-The amount of time you have to file a sexual abuse lawsuit against a religious organization will depend on which state the abuse occurred in.
+The amount of time adult or child victims have to file a sexual abuse lawsuit against a religious organization will depend on which state the abuse occurred in.
 Each state has its own statute of limitations for sexual abuse lawsuits.

 Several states have recently extended the window for filing these lawsuits and some currently have a one-year period where victims can file lawsuits regardless of when they were abused.
 Many other states have lawmakers pushing for similar legislation.